forem/forem/docs/installation/mac.md

 You have the option of installing Elasticsearch with Homebrew of through an archive.
 We recommend installing from archive on Mac.

-Once installed and running you can test if it's up and running by issuing the following command:
+Once installed and started you can test if it's up and running correctly by issuing the following command:

 ```shell
 curl http://localhost:9200